-Listen to Miley Cyrus’ New Song ‘Younger Now’ and Check Out Her Album Art
+Miley Cyrus Sings to a Puppet and Rides a Gravitron in ‘Younger Now’ Music Video

-Miley just released the song “Younger Now” off her upcoming album of the same name on Thursday.
+Miley Cyrus just released the song “Younger Now” off her upcoming album of the same name and its music video on Thursday.
 The title track seems to deal with her transition away from her previous aesthetic.
 Wistful and reflective, the song has Miley admitting she feels like she just woke up, and that even though she acknowledges she previously wasn’t herself, she’s “not afraid of who I used to be.”
-Not only did Miley share the song, which you can listen to below at the bottom of this post, she also revealed new art from her Younger Now album and announced its entire tracklist:
+The accompanying music video features a lot of striking imagery, such as Miley singing to a puppet, a gaggle of kids dressed up as mimes, and Cyrus riding a Gravitron-like amusement park attraction.
+While the music video has a carnival motif, it ends with a choreographed dance that would fit right in at a ‘50s sock hop.
+Not only did Miley share the song and music video, she also announced the entire tracklist off her Younger Now album:

 01 Younger Now